itznotpk/CREST-Medical-Cold-Chain-Monitoring-System/README.md

 ## Overview

-**CREST** (Cold Chain Real-time Exposure Sentinel Technology) is an interactive web-based dashboard for monitoring and managing medical cold chain logistics.
+This is an interactive web-based dashboard for monitoring and managing medical cold chain logistics.
 The system tracks temperature, location, and equipment status for vaccine storage and medical products in real-time.

 This is a **frontend prototype** showcasing the dashboard interface with interactive visualization, KPI monitoring, and multi-page navigation.